PlayingOnGitHub/Tic-Tac-Toe/README.md

 To do that, I may have to check to see if certain ID's exist or hardcode the IDs into my HTML.
 These are some things that I could do but I feel that I've learned a lot from this project and I'm ready to learn more.

+I also feel really good about my pattern function at the bottom.
+I really impressed myself with how I was able to shove Tic Tac Toe patterns into a function and spit out real data.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++